Beastwick18/nyaa/README.md

 `default_search` refers to the search entered once the app is opened.

 `default_source` refers to the source selected by default once the app is opened.
 Possible values are `NyaaHtml` and `NyaaRss`.

+`date_format` refers to the formatting of the dates in the Date column of the results table.
+Refer to [chrono's documentation](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) for information on how to format the date.

 `base_url` refers to the url used to make requests.
 Change this to any nyaa mirror url in the format: `http(s)://nyaa.si` or `nyaa.si`